DSPOWER93/Data/README.md

 # Inappropriate Question Classifier-API

-The Inappropriate question API aims to identify questions that are asked intent of having insincere perpespective.
-Classifier identifies questions that having toxic and divisive content.API helps to keep online trolls at bay by keeping web content adheres policy of "Be Nice & Respectful"
+The Inappropriate question API aims to identify questions that are asked with intent of having insincere perpespective.
+Classifier identifies questions that are having toxic and divisive content.
+API helps to keep online trolls at bay by keeping web content adheres policy of "Be Nice & Respectful"

 ### Sample Use Cases